 - 1/2 ounce vanilla extract (1 tablespoon; 15g)

 For the Topping: In the bowl of a stand mixer fitted with a paddle attachment, combine brown sugar, whole wheat flour, cinnamon, salt, cardamom, and butter.
 Mix on low speed until sandy and well combined.
 Scrape onto a large plate or sheet of parchment.
+Alternatively, the crumb topping can be transferred to an airtight container and refrigerated for up to one week, or frozen for six months.
 Wipe bowl and paddle with a paper towel and proceed to the next step—no need to wash!

 For the Coffee Cake: Adjust oven rack to lower-middle position and preheat to 350°F (180°C).
 In the bowl of a stand mixer fitted with a paddle attachment, combine sugar, butter, baking powder, salt, and vanilla.
 Mix on low to moisten, then increase speed to medium and cream until soft and light, about 10 minutes.
 Pause to scrape bowl and beater with a flexible spatula, then resume mixing on medium speed.
 Add eggs one at a time, allowing each to fully incorporate before adding the next.